bezmoradi/tutorials/go/08-slice.md

 fmt.Println(numbers) // Prints [1 2 3 4]
 ```

 Keep in mind that instead of the `:=` operator we have used the `=` which is used for assigning a value.
-The `append()` function returns a new slice header.
+The `append()` function returns a new slice.
 If the slice has sufficient capacity, `append` reuses the existing backing array and adds the new element.
 However, if capacity is exceeded, `append` allocates a new, larger backing array, copies all existing elements, and then adds the new element.
 This is why you must always assign the result of `append` back to your slice variable.
 We can append multiple values in one go:

 ```go
 numbers = append(numbers, 1, 2, 3, 4)